tanpenggood-fork/remote-desktop-control/README.md

    RemoteServer.java
    ```

-4. Run the client: Modify the RemoteClient.java parameters for serverIp and serverPort.
+4. Run the client: Modify the RemoteClient.java parameters for serverIp and serverPort and clipboardServer addr
    ```bash
    RemoteClient.java
    ```